-- 1. Acceptance into the School of Public Health and an advisor is assigned. - 2.
-The student must file a degree plan approved by the advisor and department chair with the School of Public Health Office of Admissions and Student Services before the completion of the first semester of enrollment.
-Enrollment will be restricted after the first semester unless a degree plan is on file. - 3.
-Students must complete a practicum.
-Students are eligible to enroll for practicum (SPH 5850) after completion of a minimum of 21 SCH, 6 SCH of which must be in their concentration area.
+1. Acceptance into the School of Public Health and an advisor is assigned.

+- 2. The student must file a degree plan approved by the advisor and department chair with the School of Public Health Office of Student Services and Academic Affairs before the completion of the first semester of enrollment.
+Enrollment will be restricted after the first semester if a degree plan is not on file. - 3.
+Students must complete a public health practice experience.
+Students are eligible to enroll for Public Health Practice Experience (SPH 5850) after the completion of a minimum of 21 SCH, 6 SCH of which must be in their concentration area.
 Students must confer with the Public Health Practice Coordinator prior to registration. - 4.
-Prior to enrolling in thesis or professional report, a student must complete a minimum of 36 credit hours and gain consent from a major professor to supervise the culminating

-- experience.
-The major professor must be a full time faculty member within the School of Public Health.
-The student must subsequently select a faculty committee and obtain their approval of a proposal for the thesis or professional report.
-The proposal must be filed with the Institutional Review Board (IRB) Office and the School of Public Health Office of Admissions and Student Services. - 5.
+Prior to enrolling in thesis or professional report, a student must complete a minimum of 36 credit hours and gain consent from a major professor to supervise the culminating experience.
+The major professor must be a full time faculty member within the student's concentration department; the major professor does not have to be the student's advisor.
+The student must subsequently select a faculty committee.
+The faculty committee will consist of a major professor and a minimum of two committee members.
+Committee members must have faculty or adjunct faculty status with the School of Public Health.
+Students should contact the appropriate department regarding individuals with adjunct faculty status. - 5.
+Prior to the semester the student enrolls in thesis (SPH 5950) or professional report (SPH 5900), a student must write and present the proposal for the culminating project to the major professor and selected faculty committee for approval.
+The proposal must be filed with the School of Public Health Office of Admissions and Students Services.
+An application for the Institutional Review Board (IRB) must be prepared and submitted for approval before any data can be collected for either the thesis or professional report. - 6.
 Once a student has enrolled in thesis or professional report, he/she must maintain continuous enrollment in a minimum of 3 SCH of thesis or professional report during each semester (fall, spring, summer) until the final document has been accepted by the appropriate department chair and the dean.
-Failure to maintain continuous enrollment will either invalidate any previous credit or will result in the student's dismissal from the degree program unless granted an official leave of absence by the dean for medical or other exceptional reason. - 6.
-The completed thesis or professional report must be submitted to the faculty committee prior to an oral presentation.
-(See academic calendar for deadlines) - 7.
-Students are required to give an oral presentation to their faculty committee on the thesis and professional report. - 8.
+Failure to maintain continuous enrollment will either invalidate any previous credit or will result in the student's dismissal from the degree program unless granted an official leave of absence by the dean for medical or other exceptional reason. - 7.
+The completed thesis or professional report must be submitted to the faculty committee prior to an oral presentation (see academic calendar for deadlines). - 8.
+Students are required to give an oral presentation to their faculty committee on the thesis and professional report. - 9.
 Three copies of the thesis must be bound for institutional use.
 These are distributed to the major professor, the department chair, and the reference section of the Gibson D. Lewis Health Science Center Library.
 Two additional copies are required.
 The fourth copy remains unbound in the library archives.
 The fifth copy remains unbound in the School of Public Health.
-Additional copies may be bound upon request. - 9.
-Students must submit an Intent to Graduate form to the School of Public Health Office of Admissions and Student Services at the beginning of the semester for which they plan to graduate.
-(See academic calendar for deadline.)
+Additional copies may be bound upon request. - 10.
+Students must submit an Intent to Graduate form to the School of Public Health Office of Student Services and Academic Affairs at the beginning of the semester for which they plan to graduate (see academic calendar for deadline).